Business Compliance12 min read30 April 2026

 • Internal escalation procedures

-• How and when to file STRs
+• When and how to file STRs

-Red Flags Every SME Should Know
+Red Flags Every SME Should Recognise

-Regardless of your industry, watch for these warning signs:
+Regardless of your industry, watch for:

 Practical Steps for Non-Regulated SMEs

-5. Keep records of any suspicious activity assessments, even if you decide not to file an STR
+5. Keep records of any suspicious activity assessments, even if you decide not to file

 How ComplyHQ Helps